I work with adults, children, parents, and pet grief clients who are ready to stop just getting through it and start doing something different.

-I’m drawn to the raw moments:
+I’m drawn to the messy, honest moments:

 1